hudsonrio/hudsonrio.github.io/_posts/2016-6-23-Aughts_Music.md

 layout: post
 title: Pop Theory - (Emotionally) Neutral Song Titles are Boring
 ---

-> "All the women, who are **independent**
-> Throw your hands up at me
-> All the honeys, who making money
-> Throw your hands up at me"

-_**Independent** Women_, Destiny’s Child 2000

-> "I _**need**_ you like water
-> Like breath, like rain

-_I **Need** You_, Leann Rimes, 2000
+How you write a commercially successfully, early-00s pop single?
+Or, what does the data tell us about how to avoid a boring song title.

 ## Context

 The early 2000s were pretty angsty.
 We had just stepped into the 21st century and, frankly, popular music was all over the place.
-In the heat of peak N'Sync and Destiny's Child, I was tasked with constructing a model that could predict hits.
+In the heat of peak N'Sync and Destiny's Child, I wanted to create a model that could predict the hits.
 But how?
 What features I could extract that could cut through the noise?

 ## Hypothesis